ReproNim/reproschema/activity-sets/CRIsurvey/README.md

 </div-->

-We want to collect information about your thoughts on learning.
+We want to hear your thoughts about learning.
 You will be asked a short set of questions.
 We will record the information and share it with you and our researchers so we can look for patterns in the data.